OpenEvalProject/evals/manuscripts/elife-33038/v2/manuscript.md

 Overall, our results demonstrate that flexibility throughout the antibody can be changed significantly by mutations in both the FWR and CDR regions, and, more generally, that affinity maturation in bnAbs does not follow the rigidification paradigm in all cases.

-## A model of AM suggests that the binding affinity of the germline BCR to the conserved regions of the epitope determines the role of framework mutations on bnAb evolution
+### A model of AM suggests that the binding affinity of the germline BCR to the conserved regions of the epitope determines the role of framework mutations on bnAb evolution

 Our analyses of MD simulation results clearly indicate significant ‘exceptions’ to the paradigm of antibody rigidification during affinity maturation.
 For the 3BNC60 lineage, flexibility progressively increased, while the opposite is true for the CH103 lineage.
 For the PGT121 lineage, our results indicate that the intermediate is more flexible than either the mature or germline antibodies, so that this is an example of a more complex maturation trajectory.
 The germline for the CH103 lineage bound strongly to the CD4 binding site of the founder HIV envelope glycoprotein (Liao et al., 2013).
 Conversely, ancestors of 3BNC60 show lower potency and breadth of neutralization (Scheid et al., 2011; Klein et al., 2013).
 Therefore, although the founder viral strain for the patient from whom 3BNC60 was harvested was not available, this result suggests that the 3BNC60 ancestors bind weakly to the CD4 binding site of the epitope that induced bnAb evolution.
 In general, it is not likely that a naive germline B cell will have a strong affinity for the shared conserved residues.
 Thus, we hypothesized that the traditional paradigm of reduced flexibility with maturation applies when the germline BCR binds strongly to the conserved shared residues of the variant antigens that induce the evolution of bnAbs.
 More complex evolution of flexibility can result when this is not the case, as we found for the 3BNC60 and PGT121 lineages.
 To explore this hypothesis in light of processes that occur during AM in the presence of variant antigens, we developed a simplified model of AM.

-## Description of the affinity maturation model
+#### Description of the affinity maturation model

 Past studies analyzing the evolution of bnAbs in infected persons show that often diversification of viral strains precedes the development of bnAbs (Liao et al., 2013; Doria-Rose et al., 2014; Bhiman et al., 2015).
 Thus, we studied AM induced by a cocktail of multiple variant antigens.
 Our computational model of affinity maturation of B cells includes somatic hypermutation (SHM) in the CDR as well as in the FWR.
 The purpose of our computational model is not the quantitative reproduction of existing experiments or our MD simulation results, but rather to provide mechanistic insights into how mutations in the CDR and FWR regions change the flexibility of Ab structure to influence the development of breadth and potency.
 As in recent models of the mutation and selection phenomena that occur during AM induced by multiple variant antigens, which predicted phenomena that were experimentally validated (Wang et al., 2015), our model for AM does not explicitly consider the motion of B cells in space or the atomistically detailed structure of BCRs and antigens.
 The model is conceptually similar to the one described by (Wang et al., 2015) and (Shaffer et al., 2016), but we adopt a different approach to modeling the BCRs, the variant antigens, and their interactions with each other.
 The present approach explicitly considers the flexibility of the antibody structures in determining the free energy of interactions between BCRs and antigens.
 We first describe how the binding free energy is estimated, and then show how the various steps of AM are computed (further details are provided in the Materials and methods).

 The variant antigens have a certain fraction λ of their amino acid sequence that is the same.
 This fraction represents the shared conserved residues of the targeted epitope; (1- λ) is the fraction of amino acids that differ.
 Each B cell is characterized by its binding energy Ec to the shared conserved region, and its binding energy Evi to the variable part of each antigen i.
 Lower (i.e., more negative) binding energies indicate stronger binding.
 Further, the flexibility of the BCR can play an important role in determining the entropy loss on binding.
 For more rigid BCR structures, there is a smaller loss of entropy upon binding; for more flexible BCRs, the binding free energy is less favorable (for the same binding energy) because of the greater entropy loss.
 However, since more flexible structures can bind to more diverse antigen variants, increased flexibility can contribute favorably to the binding energy.
 For simplicity, we characterize the structural flexibility of a BCR by a single parameter Q, which take values between 0 and 1; Q = 0 and Q = 1 correspond to a highly flexible and a highly rigid structure, respectively.
-Given the analysis above, we introduce an approximate model for the binding free energy, for a BCR characterized by Q, Ec and Evi (defined above) with antigen variant, i, it is defined as:(1a)E=Q(λEc+(1−λ)Evi)+(1−Q)E0(1b)=QEw+(1−Q)E0,
+Given the analysis above, we introduce an approximate model for the binding free energy, for a BCR characterized by Q, Ec and Evi (defined above) with antigen variant, i, it is defined as:

+$$
+(1a)E=Q(\lambdaE_{c}+(1−\lambda)E_{vi})+(1−Q)E_{0}(1b)=QE_{w}+(1−Q)E_{0},
+$$

 E becomes more favorable as mutations are acquired that increase the binding energy of the BCR to the residues of the antigen.
 The first term in Equation 1(b), QEw, includes an approximation to the entropy contribution to the free energy, based on the reasonable assumption that the effect of flexibility can be captured by scaling down the energy Ew.
 As the BCR becomes more flexible (smaller Q), because of the greater entropy loss associated with binding, the net binding free energy (QEw) is smaller for the same value of Ew.
 E0 corresponds to a moderate favorable ‘generic’ binding free energy to all variant antigens accessible through conformational plasticity.
 The second term in Equation 1(b) plays an increasingly important role for flexible BCR structures (smaller values of Q).
 For simplicity, we assume that mutations in the CDR affect the binding energy (Ec or Evi, depending on their location) and that mutations in the FWR only affect the rigidity of the BCR (Q) and not the binding energy.
 The model could be refined by taking into account different flexibilities of the epitopes on variant antigens.
 As there is no way to know the distribution of epitope flexibilities, we have instead studied the influence of varying the value of E0.